Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Hardness and Planning with Exact Model

-Throughout, we mainly consider the NE, CE, and CCE as our solution concepts.
-However, in Dec-POMDPs, a special class of POSGs with common rewards, a more common {and favorable} objective is the \emph{team optimum}. {However}, in Dec-POMDPs, it is known that computing even approximate team optimal policies is \texttt{NEXP-complete} \citep{bernstein2002complexity,rabinovich2003complexity}{, i.e., the algorithms as in \cite{hansen2004dynamic} may take doubly exponential time in the worst case.} Such hardness cannot be circumvented under our information-sharing framework either, without further assumptions, since even with fully sharing, the problem becomes solving a POMDP to its optimum, which is still \texttt{PSPACE-complete} \citep{papadimitriou1987complexity}.

-Recently, \cite{golowich2022planning} considers \emph{observable} POMDPs (firstly introduced in \cite{even2007value}) that rule out the ones with uninformative observations, {for which} computationally (quasi)-efficient algorithms can be developed.
-In the hope of obtaining computational (quasi)-efficiency for POSGs (including Dec-POMDPs), we could make a similar observability assumption on the joint observations as below.
-Note that this observability assumption is equivalent (up to a factor of at most $\sqrt{O}$) to the $\epsilon$-weakly revealing condition in \cite{liu2022sample}, under which there also exists a \emph{statistically} efficient algorithm for solving POSGs.
+Recently, reference \cite{golowich2022planning} considered \emph{observable} POMDPs (firstly introduced in \cite{even2007value}) that rule out the ones with uninformative observations, {for which} computationally (quasi)-efficient algorithms can be developed.
+In the hope of obtaining computational (quasi)-efficiency for POSGs (including Dec-POMDPs), we thus make a similar observability assumption on the \emph{joint} emission matrix as below.
+Note that this is weaker than making the assumption on the \emph{individual} emission matrix of each agent.